ucfopen/Materia-Docs/_administrators/canvas-lti-setup.md

 This value should be represented via the `LTI_GUID` environment variable.

-### Add a Consumer
+### Managing Consumers

 When Materia receives an LTI launch, it looks at the `tool_consumer_info_product_family_code` sent by the consumer to determine which configuration to use.

 Assuming an LTI launch is received using `tool_consumer_info_product_family_code` = `canvas`, Materia will search for the matching configuration by first checking for `lti.consumer.canvas`.
 If it doesn't exist, the settings in `lti.consumer.default` will be used unless the `BOOL_LTI_GRACEFUL_CONFIG_FALLBACK` server variable is explicitly set to `false`.

-### Default Consumer

-The `default` consumer is the easiest way to set common LTI settings for all LTI consumers.
-Changing a setting here will apply to all consumers that don't match a specifically configured consumer.

-For reference, the default consumer is defined in the [lti.php config](https://github.com/ucfopen/Materia/blob/master/fuel/app/modules/lti/config/lti.php) under `lti.consumers.default`.

 ### Multiple Consumers

+Materia can support multiple consumer configurations, though it only ships with one by default: the `default` consumer.
+The LTI server variables are applied to this default consumer, as seen in the [lti.php config](https://github.com/ucfopen/Materia/blob/master/fuel/app/modules/lti/config/lti.php).

 If different settings are needed for different LTI consumers, they can easily be defined by duplicating the contents of `lti.consumers.default` and creating a new consumer setting group.
 For instance, Obojobo uses the family code of `obojobo-next`.
 To define different settings for Obojobo, one would create `lti.consumers.obojobo-next` and populate it with the required settings.

 For reference, a sample consumer for Obojobo Classic is commented out in [lti.php config](https://github.com/ucfopen/Materia/blob/master/fuel/app/modules/lti/config/lti.php) under `lti.consumers.obojobo`.

-> Direct modification of PHP files such as the `lti.php` config will require additional volume mounts in your `app` compose definition, or the creation of a custom image with these changes built in.
+Note that adding additional consumers requires modification of the LTI config PHP file.
+This isn't as straightforward as changing the file on the `app` container filesystem, as these changes are ephemeral for the lifetime of the container.
+Modification of the LTI configuration file requires either:

+1. Creating a custom variation of `lti.php` and volume-mounting it to `/var/www/html/fuel/app/modules/lti/config/lti.php` on the `app` container.
+2. Publishing the modified `lti.php` file as part of a custom `app` image used in lieu of an official ucfopen `app` image.

+For more information about volume mounting or publishing custom images, consult the [docker setup page](setup-configure-docker.html).

 ## Setting up Canvas